-Fish tissue samples will be analyzed for metals and metalloids, organic compounds, percent lipids and percent moisture, using the recommended methods listed in Table A-3.
+Fish tissue samples will be analyzed for TAL metals, inorganic arsenic, mercury, percent lipids and percent moisture, using the recommended methods listed in Table 3.

-Consistent with the DQOs identified in Section A9, the ACGs for the Addendum to the 2009 fish tissue study are generally below RBCs derived for human receptors (see Appendix E-1 for human health RBCs).
+Consistent with the DQOs identified in Section 2.5, the ACGs for the Northern Pike tissue study are below RBCs derived for human receptors for most analytes (see Appendix E-1 for human health RBCs).
 The RBCs are concentrations associated with no significant effect on the receptor, under a given set of assumptions about exposure.
-The ACGs and the RBCs from which they were derived are presented in Table A-2.
+The ACGs and the RBCs from which they were derived are presented in Table 2.

 The human health RBCs were set equal to a hazard quotient (HQ) of 0.1 or cancer risk of 1x10-6 (see Appendix E-1).
-The ACGs are provided in Table A-2 alongside expected MDLs and MRLs (as reported by ALS Environmental, Kelso, Washington; pers. comm.
+The ACGs are provided in Table 2 alongside expected MDLs and MRLs as reported by ALS Environmental, Kelso, Washington (pers. comm.
 Poyfair 2016).
 These expected MDLs and MRLs are below the ACGs in most cases.
 Every effort will be made to select laboratories and methodology that will provide MDLs and MRLs that are below the ACGs.
 Every effort will be made to ensure that MRLs will be no more than 2 times greater than MDLs.
-Standard laboratory methodology is not expected to be sufficiently sensitive to provide MRLs or MDLs below the ACG for several analytes (Table A-2).
-For most COIs, however, the standard analytical methods for tissue analysis will provide adequate sensitivity for the risk assessment.
+Standard laboratory methodology is not expected to be sufficiently sensitive to provide MRLs or MDLs below the ACG for several analytes (Table 2).
+For most COPCs, however, the standard analytical methods for tissue analysis will provide adequate sensitivity for the risk assessment.

 MRLs generally are equivalent to the concentration of the lowest calibration standard (i.e., the practical quantification limit) and represent the low end of the analytical calibration range.
 Analytes that are detected at concentrations below the reporting limit but above the MDL will be reported, but will be qualified as estimated (i.e., a "J" qualifier or equivalent will be appended to the result by the laboratory).
-Nondetects will be reported at the MRL with a "U" qualifier.
+Non-detects will be reported at the MRL with a "U" qualifier.